ssdrf/fedfundstool/README.md

 # Federal Funds Futures Visualization Tool

-This project fetches data from the FRED API and Yahoo Finance, organizes that data, and visualizes it using a plotly graph.
+This project fetches data from the FRED API and Yahoo Finance, organizes that data, and visualizes it.

 ## Setup